-Students have many decisions to make when pursuing higher education.
+Students: Are you interested in learning more about health professsions?
+Are you thinking about how you will afford a college education?
 Why not start your research here?
-We keep a list of links to valuable resources to help students explore health career options, financial aid and affordable colleges.
+We keep a list of valuable resources to help students explore health career options, financial aid opportunities and affordable colleges.

 Educators: Do you have free to use* health career exploration or financial aid resources?
 Read our Guidelines.
 If you think you have a good match, our contact information for submission suggestions is on the Guidelines Page.